xcratch/xcx-example/README.md

 ## ✨ What You can Do

-Open [Example Project](https://xcratch.github.io/editor/#https://xcratch.github.io/xcx-example/projects/example.sb3) to look at what you can do with "Xcratch Example" extension.
+Play [Example Project](https://xcratch.github.io/editor/#https://xcratch.github.io/xcx-example/projects/example.sb3) to look at what you can do with "Xcratch Example" extension.
+<iframe src="https://xcratch.github.io/editor/player#https://xcratch.github.io/xcx-example/projects/example.sb3" width="540px" height="460px"></iframe>

 ## How to Use in Xcratch